Don Haig: The Don Haig Foundation

 In 2003, The Don Haig Foundation was established to support and recognize young filmmakers.
 In 2006, the foundation began a partnership with the Hot Docs Canadian International Documentary Festival to ensure a home for the Don Haig Award, a monetary award which is presented to a filmmaker with a feature-length entry at the festival.
 The Don Haig Award is presented annually to an outstanding Canadian independent producer, with the recipient selected by a jury of independent filmmakers.
-The award recognizes creative vision and entrepreneurship, as reflected in the recipient’s body of work, as well as a track record of mentoring emerging Canadian filmmakers.
-Winners of the award are Aubrey Nealon (2004), Ron Stefaniuk (2005), Guylaine Dionne (2006), Sean Garrity (Special Jury Prize 2006), Hubert Davis (2007), Yung Chang (2008), Brett Gaylor (2009), Tracey Deer (Special Jury Prize 2009), Philip Lyall and Nimisha Mukerji (2010), Rama Rau (2011), Mia Donovan (2012), Charles Officer (Jury Special Merit Award 2012), Merit Jensen Carr (2013), Michael McNamara (2014), Anne Pick (2015), Ed Barreveld (2016), Daniel Cross (2017), Ina Fichman (2018), Peter Raymont (2019), Bob Moore (2020), Lalita Krishna (2021), Mila Aung-Thwin (2022).
+The award recognizes creative vision and entrepreneurship, as reflected in the recipient's body of work, as well as a track record of mentoring emerging Canadian filmmakers.